usc-ctin583/usc-ctin583.github.io/docs/resources.md

 * [Queers in Love at the End of the World](https://w.itch.io/end-of-the-world): NSFW Text adventure game
 * [With Those We Love Alive](https://xrafstar.monster/games/twine/wtwla/): Text adventure game
 * [The Tiniest Room](https://erik108.itch.io/the-tiniest-room): Text adventure game
+* [Introduction to Game Design, Prototyping, and Development: From Concept to Playable Game with Unity and C#](https://www.amazon.com/dp/0136619940?ref_=cm_sw_r_cp_ud_dp_WHTTQHEJ021VFCF74JMZ): For a more structured learning approach to Unity and programming, a book by Jeremy Gibson Bond

 ## 🗺️ Guides for Concepts
 ### 👩‍💻 C-Sharp